JohnVithor/RL-Rust/README.md

 The environment's implementation was based on the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) library for Python.

 About the features implemented:
- - Only tabular policies.
+ - Only tabular policies: Basic Policy and Double Policy (for double learning)
  - Two action selections strategies: ε-greedy with uniform distribuition and Upper Confidence Bound (UCB).
- - Four policy update strategies: One-Step Sarsa, One-Step QLearning, Sarsa with Eligibility Traces and QLearning with Eligibility Traces.
+ - Four policy update strategies: One-Step Sarsa, One-Step QLearning, One-Step Expected Sarsa, Sarsa with Eligibility Traces and QLearning with Eligibility Traces.
  - Three charts for visualizations about the agent's training: Episode's length, Rewards and Training error.
  - Visualizations for the states of each environment.
  - A small CLI program to change the parameters used on the training and generate the charts.